w3c/wai-tutorials/source/images/textual.html.erb.md

 order: 5
 ---

-Images of text are those displaying text that's intended to be read.
+Images of text are those displaying text that’s intended to be read.
 The strongest design technique is to use actual text – styled with CSS – rather than image-based text presentation.
-That's because actual text is flexible.
+That’s because actual text is flexible.
 It can be resized without losing clarity, and the background and text colors can be modified to suit users’ reading preferences.
 Images are more likely to distort and pixelate when resized.
 In those